vladimirlojanica/ideas/README.md

  * a meaningful element in the file such as a heading or XML element
  * a reference to a marker or reference point in the document

-Essentially, file wires turn every decomposable part of a file into a mail merge field source and destinaton but the field references are out of band and need not be stored in the file.
+Essentially, file wires turn every decomposable part of a file into a mail merge field source and destination but the field references are out of band and need not be stored in the file.

 Potential integration:

  * Existing mailmerge formats
- * Text editor algorithmns: Ropes, [B-tree](http://codemirror.net/demo/btree.html): a special file system driver could intercept writes and reads from files with known formats to make file wires more efficient
+ * Text editor algorithms: Ropes, [B-tree](http://codemirror.net/demo/btree.html): a special file system driver could intercept writes and reads from files with known formats to make file wires more efficient

 ## 80. "Playhouse": Repeatable Prototyping

 Most rapid application development tools force developers to work within the confines of the tool and make it difficult to graduate to a realistic environment.
 Setting things up and configuring software is an impediment to prototyping ideas.
 A developer playhouse would take many different technologies and let them be experimented with from one interface without wrapping up the underlying technologies with proprietary code:

- * Provide a simple 'view' of a project's complex directory struture by showing panels for the most important files.
-For exampe, JSBin and JSFiddle show HTML, Javascript and CSS panels - all that are needed to write a simple prototype.
+ * Provide a simple 'view' of a project's complex directory structure by showing panels for the most important files.
+For example, JSBin and JSFiddle show HTML, JavaScript and CSS panels - all that are needed to write a simple prototype.
  * REPLs for many different languages
  * Prototyping with frameworks: Express, Sinatra, Flask
  * Provision of servers.